-The Kansas Medical Marijuana Regulation Act is pending to allow qualifying patients to purchase and possess up to 1.5 ounces of medical cannabis.
+Senate Bill 158: The Kansas Medical Marijuana Regulation Act is also pending to allow qualifying patients to purchase and possess up to 1.5 ounces of medical cannabis.
 This measure would prohibit smoking and vaping.

-Multiple pieces of legislation have been introduced to legalize and regulate adult-use marijuana in Louisiana.
+Multiple pieces of legislation are pending to legalize and regulate adult-use marijuana in Louisiana.

-House Bill 637 would legalize and regulate adult use cannabis sales with a focus on a social equity licensing structure that would reduce barriers of entry for communities most harmed by prohibition.
+Rep. Newell’s House Bill 637 would legalize and regulate adult use cannabis sales with a focus on a social equity licensing structure that would reduce barriers of entry into the industry for communities most harmed by prohibition.

-Legislation has been introduced, House Bill 652, which seeks to reduce penalties for the low-level possession of marijuana.
+Legislation is pending which seeks to reduce penalties for the low-level possession of marijuana.

-Legislation has been introduced, House Bill 391, which would repeal the prohibition on physicians recommending medical marijuana for “inhalation” and in “raw or crude” form.
+Legislation is pending, House Bill 391, which would repeal the prohibition on physicians recommending medical marijuana for “inhalation” and in “raw or crude” form.